 - The food in Copenhagen can be quite expensive but the Chinese and the Mexican Food shops on the main shopping street is quite cheaper.
 Buffets are always cheaper than specially ordered food.

 - Buy the day ticket valid on all public transport if you wish to quickly explore the city.
-Or just rent the bicycle.
+Or just rent a bicycle.

-- You must by a Copenhagen Card if you stay in Copenhagen for 2 days or wish to complete the exploration in a day without wasting your time in the queue.
+- You must buy a Copenhagen Card if you stay in Copenhagen for 2 days or wish to complete the exploration in a day without wasting your time in the queue.

 - Where to stay? stay near the city centre in order to conveniently explore the city attractions.

 - How to reach Copenhagen: Air India runs direct flights from Delhi to Copenhagen thrice a week.